galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 - What are the quality parameters to check for a dataset?
 - How to improve the quality of a dataset?
 objectives:
-- "Assess short reads FASTQ quality using FASTQE \U0001F9EC\U0001F60E and FastQC"
+- "Assess short reads FASTQ quality using FASTQE \U0001F9EC\U0001F60E and FastQC/Falco"
 - Assess long reads FASTQ quality using Nanoplot and PycoQC
 - Perform quality correction with Cutadapt (short reads)
 - Summarise quality metrics MultiQC